BerriAI/litellm/docs/my-website/docs/tutorials/ab_test_llms.md

 import Image from '@theme/IdealImage';

-# Replace GPT-4 with Llama2 in Production!
+# Split traffic betwen GPT-4 and Llama2 in Production!
 In this tutorial, we'll walk through replacing our GPT-4 endpoint with Llama2 in production.
 We'll assume you've deployed Llama2 on Huggingface Inference Endpoints (but any of TogetherAI, Baseten, Ollama, Petals, Openrouter should work as well).

-# Relevant Links:
+# Relevant Resources:

 * 🚀 [Your production dashboard!](https://admin.litellm.ai/)